clawinshadow/CarND-LaneLines-P1/writeup.md

 1. Perhaps we can restrict the range of slope in the lane lines, to remove more noise, for example, the horizontal line (slope near to 0) is definitely a noise.
 2. Need an adaptive function to tune the parameters automatically, may seek help from deep learning, let the program to recognize different types of image and then choose the suitable parameters

+---
+### Changes after review
+1. Derease gaussian blur kernel size to 3

+2. Tune parameters of Hough transformation: threshold = 55, min_line_length = 110, max_line_gap = 120

+3. Apply the prior knowledge of the video, to remove the lane line shakeness.
+   Compare the coordinates of current lane line to the prior average, if the difference of pixels greater than 150, use the average instead